1mystic/whiz.it/README.md

     ```

 3.  **Configure environment variables for the backend:**
-    Create a `.env` file in the `serverA` directory and configure the following environment variables:
+    Create a `.env` file in the `root` directory and configure the following environment variables:
     ```
     GOOGLE_API_KEY = ''
     # Database